EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-7.md

 #### Update the Write Side

-Define the following events to support the full set of CRUD operations on the backend.
+Define the following events to implement the full set of CRUD (create, read, update, delete) operations:

 **common/event_types.js:**